SoliDry/api-generator/CONTRIBUTING.md

 Please, follow next rules to add new pull request:

 * Your code MUST follow PSR recommendations
-* All your code MUST be covered by unit tests
+* All your code MUST be covered by Unit tests
 * All methods MUST be documented by PHPDocs
 * Adding documentation of new functionality to [README.md](https://github.com/RJAPI/api-generator/blob/master/README.md) greets